KNtronov/code-challenge-make-space/README.md

     1. Time will be in HH:MM (24 hours) format.
     2. Time input should always consider the 15 minute time interval
     3. For all the time inputs end_time > start_time

+## Running this project

+TODO...

+Make sure to create the database `makespace`.